Robert-Walker0/Student-Gradebook/README.md

 > 📃 = In progress

 NOTE: As everything has been completed, the Trello Board will be deleted, and this project's status from Work In Progress will be changed to completed.
-If you use this application and would like to send an email about it, please get in touch with me at: algorithmicrealimst@gmail.com.
+If you use this application and encounter any errors you would like to submit, contact me at: algorithmicrealimst@gmail.com.

 ## Getting Started